Notebook and postcards written by Florence Hobbes, c 1916-1917 - Part 2

 To popularise Mesopotamia,

-visitors' expenses ate, until
+visitors' expenses are, until

 further notice, being entirely

-defrayed by the Government.
+defrayed by the Government,

 Indian Ink - Xmas 1916

-Tonie ^& Jean wound - difference made by star
+Tonie & Jean wound - difference

-Cant remember Adamson a bit one of the
+Can’t remember Adamson a bit one of the

 many ships - So glad re dear old Geo -

-all too happy & carefree n those
+all too happy & care free in those

 dear days, or if there is such happiness